Posted by Janine Griffiths

 Elderly couple discussing care home costs per week

-As we move through 2025, families across the UK are facing a crucial question: how much does care actually cost?
+As we move through 2025, families across the UK, who don't qualify for local authority funding, are facing a crucial question: how much does care actually cost?
 Whether you're planning ahead for a loved one or urgently searching for the right care home, understanding regional price variations is essential.

-Care home costs per week can vary dramatically depending on location, making it more important than ever to be informed.
+For self-funders, weekly care home costs can vary dramatically depending on location, making it more important than ever to be informed.

 While the reality of long-term care is becoming increasingly expensive, one thing remains clear: where you live significantly impacts how much you’ll pay for care.
 Regardless of your preferred location, staying informed about care home costs per week can help you plan effectively and make the best possible decision for your loved one.

-In this blog, we explore the costs of care homes in the UK.
+In this blog, we explore the latest figures for the costs of care homes in the UK.

-Care home costs in England – Weekly fees in 2025
+Care home costs for self-funders in England – Weekly fees in 2025

 The most expensive regions

-If you’re searching for care in London, be prepared for the highest fees in the country—£1,201 per week on average.
+Not surprisingly, if you’re searching for care in London, be prepared for some pretty high fees.
+Our data suggests £1,850 per week on average.
 This is a substantial cost for families already managing the financial strain of long-term care.
-It is also important to note that some care homes are charging as much as £3,000 per week, which can be a substantial cost burden on care seekers.
+It is also important to note that some care homes in London are charging as much as £5,000 per week.

 London’s high prices are driven by a combination of factors, including higher property costs, increased demand, and the need to offer competitive wages to attract and retain care staff in one of the UK’s most expensive cities.
-The South East follows closely at £1,130, while Eastern England averages £1,028 per week, making these areas some of the most expensive places for care.
+The South East follows closely at £1,400, while Eastern England averages £1,350 per week.

 More affordable alternatives

 For families seeking more cost-effective care without sacrificing quality, several regions in England remain relatively affordable.
-The North East (£797 per week), Yorkshire (£858 per week), and the East Midlands (£892 weekly care home cost) offer some of the lowest fees in the country.
+The North East, Yorkshire, Merseyside and the East Midlands all average around £1000 -£1200 per week.
 These areas provide valuable options for those balancing financial constraints with the need for reliable, high-quality care.

 Care home costs in Scotland

 Scotland’s care home fees in 2025 reveal significant regional variations, reflecting differences in demand, local economies, and the availability of care services.
-At the top of the scale, Lothian stands out as the most expensive region, with an average weekly fee of £1,308—even surpassing London’s average.
-Meanwhile, more affordable care can be found in areas like the Highlands (£868 per week), Glasgow (£830 per week), and Central Scotland (£900 weekly cost).
+At the top of the scale, Lothian stands out as the most expensive region for self-funders, with an weekly fee of around £2000—even surpassing London’s average.

 Why is Lothian the most expensive in Scotland?